NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_vert_wave_coupling/doc/stc_vert_wave_coupling.rst

 generally associated with wave reflection that can dynamically cool and strengthen the vortex.

-Mismatches between modeled and observed planetary wave characteristics can be tied to issues/biases related to their sources in the troposphere (Shaw et al., 2014b, England et al., 2016), as well as biases in the stratospheric circulation that affect how such waves propagate.
-These waves can also be affected by model characteristics such as the height of
-the model top, and the implementation of sponge layers near the model top (Shaw & Perlwitz, 2010).
+Improper representation of the wave coupling between the troposphere and stratosphere can significantly influence the tropospheric stationary wave pattern, and be tied to climatological biases in the positions of the tropospheric jets (Shaw et al., 2014b, England et al., 2016).
+Biases in the stratospheric circulation that can arise from, e.g., too little parameterized gravity wave drag can also affect how planetary waves propagate in the stratosphere and affect the occurrence of extreme heat flux events.
+Model characteristics such as the height of the model top, and the implementation (or lack of) sponge layers near the model top can additionally lead to unphysical excessive damping or reflection of waves, which can subsequently influence biases in the tropospheric stationary wave patterns, blocking frequencies, and annular mode timescales (Shaw & Perlwitz, 2010).

 More about this POD